The Jewett-Cressey House, 39 Pleasant St., Rowley MA (1732)

 Subsequent owners

-From the 1920s to the 1960s the owner were Dr. and Mrs. Oliver R. Fountain, who were listed as resident members of the Rowley Historical Society in 1920, and mentioned as owners of the house on Main St. in 1932 in the Mighell Kindred of America.
-Dr. Oliver R. Fountain is also listed as a resident at 40 Dudley St. in Boston, in the Clarke’s Boston Blue Book of 1908.
-Dr. Fountain, was the defendant in a 1929 case involving a patient’s visits to Cable Hospital in Ipswich and the hospital in Lynn, and a subsequent leg amputation.
+From the 1920s to the 1960s the owners were Dr. and Mrs. Oliver R. Fountain, who were listed as resident members of the Rowley Historical Society in 1920, and mentioned as owners of the house on Main St. in 1932 in the Mighell Kindred of America.
+Dr. Oliver R. Fountain is also listed as a resident at 40 Dudley St. in Boston, in Clarke’s Boston Blue Book of 1908.
+Dr. Fountain was the defendant in a 1929 case involving a patient’s visits to Cable Hospital in Ipswich and the hospital in Lynn, and a subsequent leg amputation.
 The outcome of that case is not known.
 The 1940 Census lists Oliver R. Fountain, a man born in 1881 in Maine, 59 years old at the time of the census, and living in Rowley.

 The next owners in our records are Marjorie and Gordon Story, who moved to Rowley in 1964.
-Mrs. Story became active in the Rowley community where she belonged to the Congregational Church, the Garden Club, the Historical Society and was active with the Council on Aging.
+Mrs. Story became active in the Rowley community where she belonged to the Congregational Church, the Garden Club, and the Historical Society and was active with the Council on Aging.
 She was a member and past Treasurer of the Florence Jewett Society and was also the Rowley Representative for the Cable Hospital Auxiliary.
-In 1986 ownership was transferred to their son, Douglas Story and his wife.
+In 1986 ownership was transferred to their son, Douglas Story, and his wife.

 Subsequent Deeds